JackyCaptainZhang/JackyCaptainZhang.github.io/README.md

 - "\_pages" folder stores the page settings(main page(about.md),404 page) for each page item in navigation bar.
 - "\_config.yml" is the global site settings (information and urls of author profile).
 - Add files in folder "\_talk" "\_teaching" "\_posts" "\_portfolio" to upload markdown or HTML files to each item page in navigation bar.
+- !!File name of the file must start with the date as shown in example files!!
 - "footer.html" "social-share" and other files in "includes" folder is the controller for global component like foot bar and Blog and portfolio share function.
 - "future:true/false" in "\_config.yml" controls the future post function.
 - "\_includes/footer/custom.html" controls the sitemap function of the footer